hpcleuven/VscDocumentation/source/compute/software/installing_software/easybuild_spack.rst

 that can be used to automate the installation of software from source code on HPC systems.

 Both tools significantly facilitate software installation, and tap into the broad expertise of their respective communities.
+On the other hand, there is an *initial learning curve* for both.
+Unless you have some experience with compilers and manually installing software, you should consider other approaches to installing your software (see the other pages in this section).

 EasyBuild
 ---------